-"Words have no power in and of themselves, it is the manner and intent of their usage which has the power.
+Thesis:Words have no power in and of themselves, it is the manner and intent of their usage which has the power.
 Banning their use is pointless and counterproductive to civil society."
-(B)

-Antithesis: "In and of themselves words carry intrinsic hurt

-and their banning is both useful and necessary to a

-caring civil society."
-(A)
+Antithesis: In and of themselves words carry intrinsic hurt and their banning is both useful and necessary to a caring civil society."

-Note: In other years, students have sometimes explored twin notions of "snarl" or "slur words" and "purr words" as developed by S.I.
+Note: In other years, students have explored twin notions of "snarl" or "slur words" and "purr words" as developed by S.I.
 Hayakawa.
 See his Language in Thought and Action (New York: Paw Prints, 2008).

 Note: Can slur words change their character when used by certain people or subgroups?
-For example, the esteemed civil rights leader Dick Gregory entitled his autobiography Nigger (New York: E. P. Dutton, 1964), so that, as he tells his mother on the dedication page, "Dear Momma - Wherever you are, if ever you hear the word "nigger" again, remember they are advertising my book."
-Or take the title of H. Rap Brown's Die, Nigger, Die (Chicago: Chicago Review Press, 1969) which popularized the statement "Violence is as American as apple pie" and ended with the liberation war cry, "I say to america, Fuck It!
+For example the esteemed civil rights leader Dick Gregory entitled his autobiography Nigger (New York: E. P. Dutton, 1964), so that, as he tells his mother on the dedication page, "Dear Momma - Wherever you are, if ever you hear the word "nigger" again, remember they are advertising my book."
+Or take the title of H. Rap Brown's Die, Nigger, Die (Chicago: Chicago Review Press, 1969) which popularized the statement "Violence is as American as apple pie" ended with the liberation war cry, "I say to america, Fuck It!
 Freedom or Death."

 In this vein, is it ok for Julia Louis-Dryfus (in the 4th season of "Veep" in 2016) to call the Queen of England "that fucking cunt" without condemnation?
-Or when Andi Zeisler promotes Hillary Clinton in her essay "The Bitch America Needs."
-Does the often pejorative term "cocksucker" among heterosexuals become a compliment within the gay subculture?
-By taking the earlier pejorative word "queer" and reappropriating it, gay men and lesbians ended up using it as a statement of defiance and thus un-freighted it (See for example, Michael Bronski, A Queer History of the United States (Boston: Beacon Press, 2011).
+Or when Andi Zeisler promotes Hillary Clinton in her essay "The Bitch American Needs."
+Does the often pejorative term "cocksucker" become a compliment within the gay subculture?
+By taking the earlier pejorative word "queer" be re-appropriated by gay men and lesbians and be used as a statement of defiance?
+(See for example, Michael Bronski, A Queer History of the United States (Boston: Beacon Press, 2011).

 Can "overuse" reduce the negative causal efficacy of a word or term?
-Can a grandmother in Australia or Ireland laugh at the antics of her grandson and call him "a fooking coont" and blur its previous pejorative incarnation and turn it into a term of endearment?
-Or can the grandson ever call her "my loveable old coont" in return?
-And how about the Bowdoin student just back from a junior year in Ireland who brought to class a picture he took of a pub called "The Old Cunt" and its elderly female owner?

-Thus can hostile phrases such as "bad-ass nigger" or "fucking cunt" or "you cocksucker" or "sister fucker" or "mother fucker" ever become compliments, when used by the "appropriate" person or subgroup to an "appropriate" person or subgroup?
-Or can their hurtful potential be blunted by over-use?
+Can a grandmother in Australia or Ireland laugh at the antics of her grandson and call him "a fooking coont" and blur its previous pejorative incarnation and turn it into a term of endearment. ?
+Or can the grandson call her "my loveable coont"?
+Can hostile phrases such as "bad ass nigger" or "fucking cunt" or "you cocksucker" or "sister fucker" or "mother fucker" ever become compliments, when used by the "appropriate" person or subgroup to an "appropriate" person or subgroup?